Comfort Manaslu Circuit Trek - 17 Days

 Essential Information

-Manaslu Circuit Trek Permits 2026 Update
+Manaslu Circuit Trek Permits Update 2026

 The Manaslu region is a restricted trekking area, which means obtaining permits is more complex than a standard Nepali trek — and critically, you cannot apply for the main permit yourself.
 It must be processed through a registered trekking agency like Higher Limits Trek & Expedition.
 Three permits are required: